 - Digital Hub Denmark – a partnership between the public and private sectors to facilitate Digital Hub Denmark – a private-public partnership working to promote Denmark as the best place to work in, start a business, and invest in

-- Digital enhancement of SMEs – supporting small and medium-sized enterprises towards digitalization
+- Digital enhancement of SMEs – supporting small and medium-sized enterprises toward digitalization

 - Strengthened cybersecurity in companies – improve cyber and information security in small and medium-sized enterprises.